 This can include placing your money in specific types of accounts and diversifying your investment portfolio to match your needs.
 It’s a good option for those who want to keep their financial lives simple and mostly hands-off.

-If you need a more holistic approach to money management, you are much better off finding an appropriate Bay Area wealth advisor, who can help you with all aspects of financial management.
+If you need a more holistic approach to money management, you are much better off finding an appropriate Bay Area wealth management advisor, who can help you with all aspects of financial planning management.

-Working with a financial planner in the Bay Area
+Working with a certified financial planner in the Bay Area

-What is a financial planner and how can they help you succeed?
+What is a financial planning and how can it help you succeed?
 A financial planner is tasked with reviewing your full financial picture at any given moment.

 They will ask questions to determine your goals, assess your level of income, current assets, and monthly expenses.
 Afterwards, they will make a plan of action that you can use to guide your future saving and investing initiatives.